lorenzoamantea1/ShieldChat/README.md

 ```
 3. **Connect to another client**
  Enter the **ID of the client** you want to chat with.
 4. **Chat securely!**

-## 🛡️ Security
-- AES-GCM 256-bit for confidentiality and authenticity
-- Nonces + timestamps prevent replay attacks
-- Forward with session AES keys
-- Nothing is logged